Eschatologue/CM_wiki/docs/class/rogue/scout.md

 You excel at leading ambushes and acting first in a fight.
 You have Advantage on Initiative rolls.
 In addition, the following effect is now among your [Cunning Strike] options.

-***Ambush Strike (Cost: 1d6).*** All attack rolls made against the target have Advantage until the start of your next turn.
+**Ambush Strike (Cost: 1d6)**  All attack rolls made against the target have Advantage until the start of your next turn.
 You can only use this option during the first round of a combat.

 ### Level 17: Sudden Strike